-Our previous runner-up, the Cuisinart ICE-100 ($275) fell from grace after this round of testing.
+Our previous runner-up, the Cuisinart ICE-100, fell from grace after this round of testing.
 Pitted against other compressor models, it couldn’t compete and came in dead last.
 It took the longest to churn ice cream, 42 minutes, and the result was the iciest in our testing group.

-The Sunpentown KI-15 ($175) was an underperformer.
-It churned the vanilla ice cream base with ease, and the blind tasters liked it a lot.
-But that’s where the good news ends.
-It stopped churning the lemon sorbet and chocolate ice cream before it was completely set, resulting in an icy and uneven texture.
+The Sunpentown KI-15 was an underperformer.
+It churned the vanilla ice cream base with ease, and our blind-tasters liked its results a lot.
+But that’s where the good news ends: It stopped churning the lemon sorbet and chocolate ice cream before the mixtures were completely set, producing an icy and uneven texture.

-The Donvier was the only hand-cranked model we tried, and the smaller capacity (1 qt.) of the frozen bowl probably makes the work much more manageable.
-It only needs to be turned four complete turns, every 3 to 4 minutes for 20 minutes.
-But we found it made inconsistent batches; the first was great, but the second was very icy.
+The Donvier 837409W was the only hand-cranked model we tried.
+The smaller capacity (1 quart) of the frozen bowl probably makes the work much more manageable, as it needs to be turned only four complete turns, every three to four minutes for 20 minutes.
+But we found that it made inconsistent batches; the first was great, but the second was very icy.

-The Cuisinart ICE-21 is a smaller machine with an insert bowl that requires pre-freezing.
-In our tests, it generally made icy ice cream.
+A smaller machine with an insert bowl that requires prefreezing, the Cuisinart ICE-21 generally made icy ice cream in our tests.
 The ICE-21 does have a large opening in the top for mix-ins, which is a real plus.
-The biggest disappointment of the ICE-21 was that when we went to make the second batch the next day, it wouldn’t freeze at all.
+The biggest disappointment of this model was that when we went to make the second batch the next day, it wouldn’t freeze at all.
 The mixture resembled a half-melted milkshake.

-The Hamilton Beach 68320 (23 percent overrun in last year’s testing) was adequate when handling freezing the base of the first batch, but it failed on the second batch when it came time to add the mix-ins.
-As soon as the cookies were added, the whole mixture melted to the consistency of a milkshake.
+The Hamilton Beach 68320 1.5-quart model (23 percent overrun) was adequate in freezing the base of the first batch, but it failed on the second batch when it came time for us to add the mix-ins.
+As soon as we added the cookies, the whole mixture melted to the consistency of a milkshake.

-As for the Hamilton Beach 68330R, it made fine ice cream (38 percent overrun last year) and it froze fast and easy.
-The Nostalgia Electrics model beat it because it was quieter and the bucket had a handle.
+As for the Hamilton Beach 68330R 4-quart machine, it made fine ice cream (38 percent overrun) and froze fast and easy.
+The Nostalgia ICMP400 won out because it was quieter and the bucket had a handle.

-The Whynter SNO was our prior top pick, but it has since been discontinued.
-I still have this model in my home and have been using it for longterm testing.
-It makes delicious, smooth ice cream on par with our new pick, the Whynter ICM-15LS.
-The SNO is bigger, heavier, and a little louder than the ICM-15LS, but if you happen to find this on closeout somewhere, go ahead and pick it up.
+Our prior top pick, the Whynter SNO, has since been discontinued.
+In our tests it made delicious, smooth ice cream on a par with that of our newer pick, the Whynter ICM-15LS.
+The SNO is bigger, heavier, and a little louder than the ICM-15LS, but if you happen to find it on closeout somewhere, go ahead and pick it up.
 We still stand by this maker.

-Whynter ICM-200LS ($400) is a higher-capacity version of our top pick.
-A sales representative told us that the machines have the same motor and compressor; the only difference is the ICM-200LS makes 2 quarts of ice cream as opposed to 1.5 quarts.
-We didn’t think an extra pint of ice cream was worth the extra $140, so we opted not to test.
+The Whynter ICM-200LS is a higher-capacity, more expensive version of our top pick.
+A sales representative told us that the machines had the same motor and compressor; the only difference was that the ICM-200LS made 2 quarts of ice cream as opposed to 1½ quarts.
+We didn’t think an extra pint of ice cream was worth paying about $40 more, so we opted not to test.

-White Mountain Appalachian Series Wooden Bucket 6-Quart Electric Ice Cream Maker uses ice and salt and has a motorized dasher.
-Although it has an attractive wooden bucket and is made in the USA, it costs a whopping $250.
+The White Mountain Appalachian Series 6-quart Electric Ice Cream Maker uses ice and salt and has a motorized dasher.
+Although it offers an attractive wooden bucket and is made in the USA, it typically costs a whopping $250.
 Since you can get an easier-to-use compressor machine for that price, we opted not to test.

-Cuisinart ICE-30BC Pure Indulgence ($80) is a frozen insert machine.
-Cook’s Illustrated wasn’t entirely pleased with it and one of the editors here at The Sweethome had unfavorable experience while owning one.
+The Cuisinart ICE-30BC Pure Indulgence is a frozen-insert machine.
+Cook’s Illustrated wasn’t entirely pleased with it, and one of the editors here at The Sweethome had an unfavorable experience while owning one.

-Deni Fully Automatic Ice Cream Maker with Candy Crusher wasn’t well-liked by Good Housekeeping.
+Good Housekeeping didn’t much like the Deni 5201 Fully Automatic Ice Cream Maker with Candy Crusher.

-Nostalgia Electrics ICMW400 4-Quart Wooden Bucket Electric Ice Cream Maker ($45) Again with the wooden bucket!
-This model had all the same features as our budget pick but costs an extra $15.
+Again with the wooden bucket!
+The Nostalgia ICMW400 has all the same features as our budget pick but costs an extra $15 at this writing.